 The Boot Hill Distillery began its story in 2014 when two western Kansas farmers decided to invest in western Kansas’ first-ever craft distillery.
 Dodge City’s history – born from a barrel, forged in the dust – made it the obvious choice for the distillery’s location.
 The building is located on top of the original Boot Hill Cemetery.
 With a craftsman’s eye for the highest quality ingredients, locally grown grain, and a dedication to ethically sourcing ingredients they can’t produce in-house.

 All candies, chocolates and drinks at Cocoa Dolce are handcrafted in house in small batches without preservatives.
 No batch of chocolate is kept for longer than four weeks.
 All ingredients, from caramel to marshmallows and peanut butter, are handmade with love – their chocolates are not only delicious but their ingredients are also responsibly sourced, grown and produced.
-There are two Cocoa Dolce locations in Wichita, Kansas.
+There are multiple Cocoa Dolce locations in Wichita!

 A specialty sweets shop in Emporia, Kansas, The Sweet Granada features handmade gourmet chocolates as well as other confections and gifts.
 They take pride in offering a large selection of gourmet confections made with premium ingredients.
 In the heart of Emporia’s growing arts and entertainment district next to the historic Granada Theatre, customers can enjoy watching the production team while browsing confections in the retail shop.